Community consultation events are recorded here. Upcoming events appear first.

-In September 2016, Defence conducted a community information session focusing on the human health risk assessment that forms part of the Stage 2C environmental investigation at Oakey.
+In September 2016, Defence conducted a community information session and community walk-in sessions focusing on the human health risk assessment that forms part of the Stage 2C environmental investigation at Oakey.
 It outlined the extent of groundwater contamination in Oakey and examined the potential danger levels and risks of human exposure to PFAS.

-In July 2016, Defence conducted a community information session focusing on the environmental site assessments underway, which form part of the Stage 2C environmental investigation.
+In July 2016, Defence conducted a community information session and community walk-in sessions focusing on the environmental site assessments underway, which form part of the Stage 2C environmental investigation.
 It detailed previous environmental investigations and their results, and what this meant for ongoing investigations into groundwater contamination.
 It also included images of current sampling and monitoring programs.